Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-How do we determine whether the date values within a certain date range are consecutive or intermittent?
-To bring some clarity to this problem and solution I will present an example below.
+How can we determine whether date values within a certain range are consecutive or intermittent?

 A Table with Sample Data.